Documentation Index

 LASER score (LLM-based ASR Evaluation Rubric)

-LASER is a published LLM-based evaluation metric (Parulekar & Jyothi, EMNLP 2025) that uses an LLM prompt with detailed examples to classify ASR errors and compute a score:
+LASER is a published LLM-based evaluation metric (Parulekar & Jyothi, EMNLP 2025) that uses an LLM prompt with detailed examples to classify ASR errors and compute a score: The LLM aligns each word in the ASR output against the reference transcription and assigns a penalty per word pair:- No penalty (0): Acceptable variations including numerical format differences, abbreviations, compound word splits, transliterations, alternate spellings, proper noun variants, and colloquial terms

 - Minor penalty (0.5): Small spelling errors (single character) or minor grammatical errors (gender, tense, number markers) that preserve sentence meaning